NXT Deadline (2022)

 The 2022 NXT Deadline (stylized as DEADL1NE) was a professional wrestling event produced by WWE.
 It was the inaugural Deadline held for the promotion's developmental brand NXT.
-The event took place on Saturday, December 10, 2022, at the WWE Performance Center in Orlando, Florida and aired via WWE's livestreaming platforms.
+The event took place on December 10, 2022, at the WWE Performance Center in Orlando, Florida and aired via WWE's livestreaming platforms.
 Deadline replaced NXT WarGames as the brand's December event, as the WarGames concept was moved to the main roster for that year's Survivor Series event for the Raw and SmackDown brands.
 Additionally, Deadline debuted the Iron Survivor Challenge match-type in WWE, with one each for the men and women, which is a 25-minute five-person match in which a wrestler attempts to score the most falls in order to win and earn a match for the NXT Championship and NXT Women's Championship, respectively.

 Seven matches were contested at the event, including two dark matches that were later streamed on Level Up.
 In the main event, Bron Breakker defeated Apollo Crews to retain the NXT Championship.
 For the event's Iron Survivor Challenges, Grayson Waller won the men's, while the women's, which was the opening bout, was won by Roxanne Perez.
 In another notable match, SmackDown's The New Day (Kofi Kingston and Xavier Woods) defeated Pretty Deadly (Elton Prince and Kit Wilson) to win the NXT Tag Team Championship for the first time, becoming the third WWE Tag Team Triple Crown Champions.
 This also marked their record 12th WWE-branded tag team championship as a team, and Kingston's record 15th WWE-branded tag team title individually.

-The event received positive reviews, with critics praising both Iron Survivor matches, but were very critical of the Isla Dawn vs. Alba Fyre match.